Section 6 transfer to Julie B under way in St. Simons Sound

 The Julie B eventually will transport the two shipwreck sections to the Modern American Recycling Services facility on the Louisiana Gulf Coast.

-Guided by tugboats Tuesday, the dry barge and its cargo entered the 1-mile perimeter environmental protection barrier that surrounds the salvage site on the waters between Jekyll and St. Simons Island.
+Guided by tugboats, the dry barge and its cargo entered the 1-mile perimeter environmental protection barrier that surrounds the salvage site in the sound between Jekyll and St. Simons islands.
 Its cargo stretching to more than 130 feet above the deck, the dry dock barge eased between the twin hulls of the towering VB 10,000 crane vessel.

-As early as Wednesday, the barge Julie B will arrive from the East River in Brunswick, said U.S. Coast Guardsman Michael Himes, spokesman for Unified Command.
+The barge Julie B will arrive from the East River in Brunswick as early as Wednesday, said U.S. Coast Guardsman Michael Himes, spokesman for Unified Command.
 The Julie B will follow the dry dock barge’s route between the crane vessel’s hull, after which Section 6 will be lowered to a cradle on the front of the Julie B. This step will occur at the next favorable slack high tide, Himes said.

 The stretch limo of American barges, the Julie B is the longest barge operating in U.S. waters at 400 feet.